-Companies had to use any of the popular video conferencing platforms that were available, like Zoom, Google Hangouts Meet, Microsoft Teams, and Skype, to continue their work but this time, remotely.
+Companies had to use any of the popular video conferencing platforms that were available.
+Popular apps like Zoom, Google Hangouts Meet, Microsoft Teams, and Skype, were used to continue their work but this time, remotely.

 However, these video conferencing platforms were not just limited to being used for the purpose of work.
 These platforms also allowed people to have video calls to their friends and family since everyone was stuck at home.

-This year’s pandemic has led companies who were not particularly open to the idea of their employees constantly working from home to actually embracing it and now even encouraging remote work because of the availability of these video conferencing platforms.
+This year’s pandemic has led companies who were hesitant to the idea of working from home to actually embracing it.
+Some are even encouraging remote work because of the availability of these video conferencing platforms.

 With more companies observing that they can still be successful despite most employees having to work remotely, there is a good chance that a lot of them will still continue to use these video conferencing platforms even after the pandemic is over.

 The Significant Increase in Video Consumption and Live Streaming

 With most people staying indoors, this has led to more people consuming even more videos in their own homes.